dpoloniajr/CS-260-Algorithm-and-Data-Structures/enhancedcoursefiles/readme.md

 ### The Hashtable.cpp class file was selected to demonstrate the following:
 #### 1. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by:
-a.
-Using a test instance for privacy and data protection
+1. mplementing a balanced binary tree structure to enable efficient ordered data storage and retrieval.
 b.
-Using a test instance to simulate cyber attacks
+Developing insertion algorithms that maintain the balance of the tree, ensuring the time it takes to complete the operation increases logarithmically in relation to the size of the input data.
 c.
-Using a test instance for learning and innovation
+Creating a range query method that efficiently finds all bids within a given range, leveraging the ordered nature of the tree.

 #### 2. The development of a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources by:
 a.
 Promoting secure development lifecycle practices